spectrocloud/librarium/content/docs/17-glossary-all.md

 ## Cloud Account

 Cloud Accounts are where access credentials are stored for public and private clouds.
 It is used by the system to provide new cluster infrastructure and cluster resources.
 Cloud account information is treated as sensitive data and fully encrypted using the tenant's unique encryption key.

+## Cluster Mode
+Cluster Mode enables you to create, deploy, and manage Kubernetes clusters and applications.
+In Cluster Mode, you can deploy Kubernetes cluster to public cloud providers, on-prem datacenters, and on the edge.
 ## Cluster Profile

 A Cluster Profile is a declarative model of a Kubernetes infrastructure stack.
 A Kubernetes infrastructure stack is broken into multiple layers, from core layers like base OS, Kubernetes, storage, network, to additional add-on layers such as load balancer, ingress controller, logging, monitoring, security, etc. For each layer, Palette provides multiple out-of-the-box options and versions.
 The cluster profile is essentially a configuration of end-to-end Kubernetes stacks and settings that you create based on your needs, which you can reuse every time you need to deploy a cluster matching that configuration.
 For example, let us say for AI/ML you need a cluster with a base OS with an NVIDIA driver installed and Kubeflow installed in the cluster, but for a production cluster, you need a different stack with Logging (EFK), Monitoring (Prometheus), Security (Twistlock) pre-installed.